Giadissima/SortImages/README.md

-# Image Organizer Tool
+# SortImage

 [Inserire il logo o una immagine rappresentativa del progetto qui]

 ## Overview

-The Image Organizer Tool is a powerful utility designed to efficiently organize images based on various parameters, including image names, metadata, and folder names.
+The SortImage tool is a powerful utility designed to efficiently organize images based on various parameters, including image names, metadata, and folder names.
 It extends its functionality to subdirectories, providing a comprehensive solution for image organization.

 ## Features